-Description The property is a four storey mid-terrace house.
-Accommodation Ground Floor: Entrance Hallway, Living Room, Family Room, Kitchen, Bathroom.
-First Floor: Landing, Bedroom, Bedroom/Study.
-Second Floor: Landing, two Bedrooms, Bedroom/Study.
-Attic Floor: Landing, Bedroom.
-Gross Internal Floor Area (m2) 146 Neighbourhood and Location The property forms part of an established residential area in the town of Stranraer.
-The surrounding properties in the immediate vicinity are generally of a variety of age and style.
+Description The property is a two storey end-terrace cottage.
+Accommodation Ground Floor: Entrance vestibule, Hallway, Living Room, Kitchen open to Dining Area, Conservatory.
+First Floor: Landing, three Bedrooms, Bathroom.
+Gross Internal Floor Area (m2) 102 Neighbourhood and Location The property forms part of an established residential area in the town of Stranraer.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Built around 1900.
+Age Built around 1850.
 Weather It was sunny and dry, following generally settled conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There are chimney stacks are of brick/stone construction.
+These have render finishes.
+There are lead flashings at the base of the chimneys.

-There is a chimney stack of brick construction.
-This has a pointed finish.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
-The roof over the rear projection is flat and covered in felt.
-Access to the roof space is available via an eaves hatch in the attic bedroom.
+There is a dormer projection to the rear roof slope which has a flat roof overlaid in felt or similar.
+Access to the roof space is available via a hatch in a bedroom.
 The roof is of timber construction, with timber sarking.
-Insulation materials have been laid between the ceiling joists.
+Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of cast iron and PVC design.
+Rainwater units are of PVC and cast iron materials.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone, solid brick and cavity construction, externally rendered and stone faced.
+The walls are of solid stone and solid brick construction, externally rendered.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
+Doors and windows were not forced open.